 1) Supervisor's biography

 Describe the supervisor's academic and research background, key contributions/accomplishments and funding to date.
+This section must be concise and include only information that is relevant to the application.

 2) Appropriateness of the supervisor(s)